Churn Risk Configuration

 Live preview in settings

-The Settings → Health Score page includes a Live Preview card.
+The Settings → Churn Risk page includes a Live Preview card.
 As you adjust weights and thresholds, the preview updates in real time showing:

 - Per-signal contribution bars (signal score × weight = contribution points)